RESIDENTIAL HVAC : AFTER-HOURS + EMERGENCY DISPATCH COVERAGE

 AC unit dies.
 Panic sets in.

-Ring 1: The Gatekeeper answers with deep empathy and emergency triage.
+Ring 1: The AI receptionist answers with a calm, helpful voice and emergency triage.

 Complete cooling failure confirmed.
 Triage protocol followed.
 Dispatch fee approved on the call.